YUGESHKARAN/indic_research_scholar/README.md

 </div>

 An AI research assistant that lets students, scholars, and researchers upload academic papers and understand them in their own Indic language.
 It retrieves grounded answers straight from the uploaded document, no hallucinated content and surfaces key metrics and findings alongside each response.
-Available in Hindi, Tamil, Telugu, and 8+ other Indian languages - powered by **Sarvam 105B** flagship model.
+Speak your questions and hear responses aloud with **Saaras:v3** and **Bulbul:v3**.
+Available in Hindi, Tamil, Telugu, and 8+ other Indian languages - powered by **Sarvam-105B** flagship model.

 ---